Core Language

 Sing songs or rhyme while cooking or at bath time.

-Go on a walk and find as many things as you can that are green (or any colour).
+Go on a walk and find as many things as you can that are green (or any

-Emphasise concepts such as size, colour, or shape while the child is playing.
+or shape while the child is playing.